Demo App

 - Add a todo and approve the request in the wallet pane.

-- Observe the ledger update and the
+- Observe the ledger update and the events in the RPC & Events panel.

 Verify startup success